Road trip news, rants, and ruminations by the Editors of RoadsideAmerica.com

 - From Portland, head west to Hillsboro and then Forest Grove.
 Turn south onto Hwy 47.
 Drive six miles.
 Turn right onto Scoggins Valley Rd.
 Drive five miles, past Hagg Lake and the gate at Scoggins Valley Park (no park pass required).
 Then turn right onto Nelson Rd.
 Drive a half-mile.

 - Daily 10 am-sunset, April-Nov.
 Reservations recommended.
-(Virus outbreak may affect access to attraction.
-Call to verify.)
+(Call to verify) Local health policies may affect hours and access.

 Discussion is closed.